linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

   - It can be compatible with and absorb `Data-Oriented design (programming)` and `Data-driven programming` as a technical means.

-  - Relation to functional programming
+  - Relation with functional programming
     - I advocate simplicity.
 The current FP theory is too complicated, so I only used the simplest, most basic, and core part: pure functions, first-class function.
     - Replace "type theory" with "manufacturing standard specification system",